caoruicn1/My-Notes/Notes/Equity_Market.md

     2. Rational
     3. Risk Aversion
     4. Mean-variance
+        - Returns are normally distributed.
+The expected returns of all assets are known.
+The variance and covariances of all assets are also known.
+          Inverstors can ignore skweness and kurtosis.
     5. No transaction costs or taxes.
     6. All investors have access to the same information and share similar views on expected returns.